vdesmond/attractors/README.md

 - set color
   - by _theme_
   - by manually by specifying _bgcolor_ (single hexcode) and _palette_ (list of hexcodes).
 Overrides theme settings if given.
+  - plot at a specific time ts: _index_

 The figure parameters, axes limits and theme can also be set via `set_figure()`, `set_limits()` and `set_theme()` methods respectively